davidpalves/blog/src/posts/brute-forcing-dvwas-initial-login-page.md

 slug: brute-forcing-dvwas-initial-login-page
 date: 2022-09-17
 updated_at: 2022-09-17
-description: "Although it is quite easy to see write-ups for the DVWA's brute force login challenge.
-Hacking its actual login page may bring up some challenges for newcomers.
+description: "Although it is quite easy to see write-ups for the DVWA's brute force login challenge, hacking its actual login page may bring up some challenges for newcomers.
 Let's understand why and how to circumvent it"
 ---

-Although it is quite easy to find write-ups for the DVWA's brute force login challenge.
-Hacking its actual login page may bring up some challenges for newcomers.
+Although it is quite easy to find write-ups for the DVWA's brute force login challenge, hacking its actual login page may bring up some challenges for newcomers.
 Let's understand why and how to circumvent it!

 [Damn Vulnerable Web App, also known as DVWA](https://github.com/digininja/DVWA), is a PHP/MySQL web application that is purposefully vulnerable, as the name suggests, to be hacked, tested, and serves as a learning playground for people that want to practice their security skills in a legal environment.